Frequently Asked Questions

 Vessels of five net tons or more used in fishing activities on navigable waters of the U.S. or in the Exclusive Economic Zone (EEZ), or used in coastwise trade must be documented unless the vessel is exempt from documentation.
 Coastwise trade is generally defined as the transportation of merchandise or passengers between points in the U.S. or the EEZ.
 In addition, towboats operating between points in the U.S. or the EEZ or between the EEZ and points in the U.S. and dredges operating in the U.S. or the EEZ must be documented.

-Net tonnage is a measure of a vessel’s volume.
-It should not be confused with the vessel’s weight, which may also be expressed in tons.
+Net tonnage is a measure of a vessel's volume.
+It should not be confused with the vessel's weight, which may also be expressed in tons.
 Most vessels more than 25 feet in length will measure five net tons or more.
-For information about how tonnage is determined, visit with an AVDA member who will gladly help you with determining if your vessel is eligible.
+For information about how tonnage is determined, give us a call or email with questions.

 Vessels that do not operate on the navigable waters of the U.S. or in the fisheries in the EEZ, are exempt from the requirement to be documented.
 Also exempt are Coastwise qualified, non-self-propelled vessels used in coastwise trade within a harbor, on the rivers or lakes (except the Great Lakes) of the U.S. or the internal waters or canal of any state.